GemHunt/CoinSorter/scripts/AWSCaffeDigetsBuild.md

 #The last step requires NVIDIA to unlock your account
 #and that might take hours or 1-2 days.
 #But you can get started also without cuDNN library.
-#As soon as you have the okay from them – download cuDNN and upload it to your instance.
+#As soon as you have the okay from them â€“ download cuDNN and upload it to your instance.

 #Paul's Comment:  If you going through this much trouble,
 #I would just register as a developer and download CuDnn 3 first.